Species of the Instant Age

 In roughly the past 12 months alone, I flew about 73500 miles or 118200 km; nearly three times around the globe.
 I was on about 20 separate flights, went through immigrations about the same number of times and visited more than 10 different airports.
 During that time, I flew over the North Pole, saw northern lights, spotted the K-2 from my window and the Great Wall, crossed the epic grasslands of the Siberian tundra or the seemingly endless bodies of the Pacific and Atlantic Oceans.
 My longest nonstop flight was over 7370 miles (11860km), scheduled with 15 hours and 5 minutes and led via twelve time zones.
-On one occasion I went through four different countries on three different continents within 48 hours. – And all of this was not for business and did not account for the domestic flights I also took.
+On one occasion I went through four different countries on three different continents within 48 hours; on another to three different continents within 12 hours. – And all of this was not for business and did not account for the domestic flights I also took.

 There are many people like me.
 It is in the need of mitigating personal and professional interests that non-business related journeys like these become necessities.
 Air travel enables us to build lifestyles around these journeys through which life becomes sequenced into different stages and is built from episodes in many places and cultures.
 To take myself as an example again: Over the past 10 years, I have lived in 13 different apartments in seven cities on three continents.
 My belongings are equally spread over the globe and never seem to be where I actually need them, let alone agglomerate in one place only.
 I have stuff in Germany, the United States, and China.